chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Hash() = SHA-256.
 Neither K_auth nor its derived confirmation keys are used for anything except key confirmation and MUST be discarded after the protocol execution.

-Both endpoints MUST either exchange tagP=K_confirmP and tagV=K_confirmV directly, or employ a secure PRF, acting as a MAC that produces pseudorandom tags, for key confirmation.
+Both endpoints MUST either exchange confirmP=K_confirmP and confirmV=K_confirmV directly, or employ a secure PRF, acting as a MAC that produces pseudorandom tags, for key confirmation.
-In the latter case, K_confirmP and K_confirmV are symmetric keys used to compute tags tagP and tagV over data shared between the participants.
+In the latter case, K_confirmP and K_confirmV are symmetric keys used to compute tags confirmP and confirmV over data shared between the participants.
 That data could for example be an encoding of the key shares exchanged earlier, or simply a fixed string.

 ~~~
-tagP = MAC(K_confirmP, ...)
+confirmP = MAC(K_confirmP, ...)
-tagV = MAC(K_confirmV, ...)
+confirmV = MAC(K_confirmV, ...)
 ~~~

 Once key confirmation is complete, applications MAY use K_enc as an authenticated